 I have many years of experience working in the voluntary sector in mental health and support settings so I am familiar with workplace trauma and the impact it can have on people’s lives.
 I use the pronouns she/her and have an interest in working with people wishing to explore issues related to gender, sexuality and relationship diversity.

-I work from a tranquil setting in the heart of Norwich and currently offer a free 30 minute zoom/phone session to see if we both feel comfortable working together.
+I work from a tranquil setting in the heart of Norwich and currently offer a session charged at half my usual rate via zoom/phone to see if we both feel comfortable working together.

 Training, qualifications & experience

 I gained a Diploma in Person Centred Counselling in 2003 and followed this with a Degree in 2009.